PlanterApp/planter_blog/content/posts/going-green-with-native-plants/index.md

 image = "https://ucarecdn.com/c1e49985-9ef5-4f36-8dd9-d8cb573668bc/joshua-j-cotten-Ho93gVTRWW8-unsplash.jpg"
 alt = "Orange and black monarch butterfly on a flower"
 +++
 These days, many of us have chosen to live a more mindful life.
-We avoid plastic when possible, buy things made with renewable materials, and choose locally grown food.
+We try to use less plastic when possible, buy things made with renewable materials, and choose locally grown food.
 We might even start a veggie garden (yay!).
 A garden with edibles is a must, but we also want our yards to look great with ornamentals.
 We can live a "greener" life and have a beautiful landscape by bringing native plants into the garden.

 ### What Does Native Mean